How to Make your Research Visit to NARA More Successful

 Are the records well described for easy use?

 Some are and others are not.
 While it is our ultimate goal, not all records are fully processed, with full descriptions and complete finding aids.
 Until the goal is met, locating specific bodies of records transferred to the National Archives, especially those transferred recently, can often involve a time-consuming, multi-step process involving both researchers and NARA staff.
 This cannot be done effectively on an ad hoc basis while researchers wait in the Research Room.
 Researchers may have to request additional information from the agency of origin, and NARA staff may have to consult transfer documentation, printouts, preliminary finding aids, and classified indexes to assist in locating files of interest.
+In some cases, we may have to contact the agency of origin.
 The same is true for locating files relating to esoteric topics.
 NARA understands that the absence of complete finding aids can be frustrating to researchers, but by writing in advance, some of the problems may be overcome.

 What are some of the other reasons to contact the National Archives in advance?